Broderick Smith: 1990–2023: Acting, workshops and duos

 Smith appeared in brief television roles including episodes of police drama Blue Heelers in 1994's "Adverse Possession" and 1997's "Bloodstained Angels"; 1998's historical drama Snowy River: The McGregor Saga episode "Prince of Hearts" and crime drama State Coroner episode "On Thin Ice".

 Smith delivered numerous workshops on song writing, harmonica and vocals to schools within Victoria, writing about 200 songs, and has run workshops on song writing, harmonica and vocals.
 He considered himself to be primarily a lyricist.
 His song writing technique typically involves writing the lyrics in prose form, with the music then being written (usually by someone else), with the lyrics then changed to suit the music.
 Smith believed "lyrics should say something and not just be something to sing along to."
 Smith performed as a duo with Mick Ahearn (keyboards) in the late 1990s and produced other recording artists at Harcourt Valley Recorders.
 He also performed with Mick O'Connor on piano in the early 2000s, sometimes they added Pip Avent on tuba and Tim O'Connor on drums, with this line-up Smith recorded Too Easy in 2002.
 He played harmonica with the Backsliders, alternating with Ian Collard (of Collard Greens & Gravy) as a replacement for founding member Jim Conway, performed live on RocKwiz Episode 74 in January 2009 singing "God May Not Be With Us" and a Duet of the MGMT song "Time to Pretend" with Patience Hodgson from the Grates, performed with Tabasco Tom and Doc White, an American blues vocalist, singer songwriter and a Victorian blues and country musician.
 Participating in several tours around Australia and one in New Zealand in the late 2000s.
-He also performed on their album, Tabasco Tom & Doc White, and Smith wrote and narrated the text for the album Eyes Like the Sky by King Gizzard & the Lizard Wizard, released in 2013 and featuring his son Ambrose on harmonica.
+He also performed on their album, Tabasco Tom & Doc White.

+In the 2010s, Smith appeared on two King Gizzard & the Lizard Wizard albums, the band featuring his son Ambrose on harmonica.
+He narrated the voiceover for the track "Sam Cherry's Last Shot" on the band's first LP 12 Bar Bruise in 2012, and he wrote and narrated the text for the album Eyes Like the Sky released in 2013.

 Death

+King Gizzard & the Lizard Wizard paying tribute to Broderick Smith at their June 21, 2023, show.

 Smith died on 30 April 2023, at the age of 75 in his hometown of Castlemaine.
+Prior to his death, he had been scheduled to join King Gizzard & the Lizard Wizard on stage at Hollywood Bowl for their final residency show on June 21, 2023, where he would have performed some of his parts from Eyes Like the Sky.
+However, due to his passing, the band instead used the show to pay tribute, performing four tracks from the album with Broderick's narration played through the PA while a slideshow in the background showed various pictures from his life.